 The house always wins.

-Many of those who argue for the legalization of sports betting claim that it’s more about skills than luck.
-They say that much like stock trading, it’s about wittingly identifying opportunities and acting on them.
+Many of those who argued for the legalization of sports betting claimed that it’s more about skills than luck.
+They said that, much like stock trading, it’s about wittingly identifying opportunities and acting on them.
 But this assertion is wrong.

-The human element has a huge impact on sports, and its often unexpected is prevalent all across the sports’ ecosystem, from team owners and down to the last player.
+The human element has a huge impact on sports; often, the unexpected happens, which can affect everyone from team owners down to the last player.
 Even where skill may improve odds of winning, people who bet on sports may not always possess the deep understanding of statistics required to win.
 People usually bet on sports based on a hunch, not knowledge.
 Sports betting is not about skills and it’s not like stock trading; it’s gambling, and as in gambling, the house always wins.

 Legalizing sports betting won’t make illegal betting disappear